Wife selling (English custom)

-Wife selling in England was a way of ending an unsatisfactory marriage that probably began in the late 17th century, when divorce was a practical impossibility for all but the very wealthiest.
-After parading his wife with a halter around her neck, arm, or waist, a husband would publicly auction her to the highest bidder.
+Wife selling in England was a way of ending an unsatisfactory marriage that probably began at the end of the 17th century, when divorce was a practical impossibility for all but the very wealthiest.
+Although less than 400 cases of wife sales have been recorded, historians note that there were roughly as many wife sales as there were divorces by private acts of Parliament in the 18th and 19th centuries.

+The practice, though never legally recognized, followed a ritualized public form, often conducted in a marketplace or inn, with the wife led by a halter and "sold" to a new partner, thereby effecting a de facto, if not de jure, separation.
 Wife selling provides the backdrop for Thomas Hardy's 1886 novel The Mayor of Casterbridge, in which the central character sells his wife at the beginning of the story, an act that haunts him for the rest of his life, and ultimately destroys him.

 Although the custom had no basis in law and frequently resulted in prosecution, particularly from the mid-19th century onwards, the attitude of the authorities was equivocal.
 At least one early 19th-century magistrate is on record as stating that he did not believe he had the right to prevent wife sales, and there were cases of local Poor Law Commissioners forcing husbands to sell their wives, rather than having to maintain the family in workhouses.

 Wife selling persisted in England in some form until the early 20th century; according to the jurist and historian James Bryce, writing in 1901, wife sales were still occasionally taking place during his time.
 In one of the last reported instances of a wife sale in England, a woman giving evidence in a Leeds police court in 1913 claimed that she had been sold to one of her husband's workmates for £1.